-“Happy wife, happy life!” said Suleiman, our Bedouin hiking guide.
+“Happy wife, happy life!” sang Suleiman, our Bedouin hiking guide.

 I stopped hiking.
 “Where did you learn that phrase?”
 I asked.
 I had been under the impression he was single.
 He looked barely 25 years old.